 If you’re in the business of selling products or services, you almost certainly have a social media presence.
 Being present is just not enough, unfortunately.
 You need to participate on platforms that your target audience uses.

 How can you pick the best social media outlets for your business from the plethora of options?
 You must first determine your target audience before posting anywhere.
-You’re not communicating to everyone on social media; you’re speaking to a specialized group of consumers with specific interests.
+You’re not communicating to everyone on social media; you’re speaking to a specialised group of consumers with specific interests.
 After you’ve determined who you’ll be communicating with, you’ll need to figure out how to contact them.

 Identifying your audience’s active areas can be done in many ways.
 Let’s have a look at them.